Dambisa Moyo

 Her first book, Dead Aid, took on the development consensus and argued that aid dependency was choking African growth.
 How the West Was Lost and Winner Take All extended the argument into the structural decline of advanced economies and China’s strategic accumulation of commodities.
 Edge of Chaos asked whether liberal democracies can still deliver economic growth at all.
 The books are not adjacent to her speaking; they are the speaking.

 The credentials behind the argument are unusual.
-A DPhil in Economics from Oxford and an MPA from Harvard Kennedy, eight years inside Goldman Sachs research, simultaneous directorships at Chevron, Condé Nast and Starbucks, prior boards at Barclays, SABMiller, Barrick Gold and 3M, and a seat in the House of Lords as Baroness Moyo of Knightsbridge.
-The combination is rare because it spans three rooms that usually do not talk to each other: the academy, the trading floor and the boardroom.
+A DPhil in Economics from Oxford and an MPA from Harvard Kennedy, eight years inside Goldman Sachs research, simultaneous directorships at Chevron, Condé Nast, and Starbucks, a seat in the House of Lords as Baroness Moyo of Knightsbridge, and, since 2026, the chair of the Economic Club of New York.
+The combination is rare because it spans rooms that usually do not talk to each other: the academy, the trading floor, the boardroom, and the forum where they meet in public.

 What makes her useful in a leadership setting is that she has had to act on her own analysis.
 The question of how to allocate capital across China exposure, energy transition timelines and political risk is not a thought experiment for her; it is the agenda of the boards she sits on.
 How Boards Work, her most recent book, was written from that seat.